 Educational Materials.
-Upon the opening of an account, the intermediary would have to disclose (i) the process for the offer, purchase and issuance of the securities, (ii) the risks associated with the securities being sold in a crowdfunding transaction, (iii) the types of securities being sold and the risks associated with each type of security, and (iv) the resale restrictions imposed on the securities in a crowdfunding offering.
+Upon the opening of an account, the intermediary will have to deliver the investor the following information: (i) the process for the offer, purchase and issuance of the securities, (ii) the risks associated with the securities being sold in a crowdfunding transaction, (iii) the types of securities being sold and the risks associated with each type of security, and (iv) the resale restrictions imposed on the securities in a crowdfunding offering.

-In addition, the intermediary must disclose (i) the type of information required in the annual reports to be filed by selling companies, (ii) the limitations on the amount an investor may invest and the investor's ability to cancel the investment, (iii) the need for the investor to consider whether the investment is appropriate, and (iv) the possibility that the company and intermediary may have an ongoing relationship.
+In addition, the intermediary must disclose (i) the type of information required in the reports to be filed by selling companies, the frequency of delivery of such reports and the possibility that the obligation to file such reporting may terminate, (ii) the limitations on the amount an investor may invest and the investor's ability to cancel the investment, (iii) the need for the investor to consider whether the investment is appropriate, and (iv) the possibility that the company and intermediary may have an ongoing relationship.